Table of Contents

 Phillip W. Long, M.D. writes that “other treatments have been tried (electroconvulsive therapy, insulin shock therapy, and psychosurgery), but these approaches are not recommended.”

 There are not any self-help support groups or communities that we are aware of that would be conducive to someone suffering from this disorder.
-Such approaches would likely not be very effective because a person with this disorder is likely to be mistrustful and suspicious of others and their motivations, making group help and dynamics unlikely and possibly harmful.
+Such approaches would likely not be very effective because a person with this disorder is inclined to be mistrustful and suspicious of others and their motivations, making group help and dynamics unlikely and possibly harmful.